midnightntwrk/midnight-architecture/adrs/0022-js-standards.md

 * larger disk usage compared to pnpm (if using legacy node_modules mode)
 * slower than pnpm (if using legacy node_modules mode)
 * Yarn 1 vs Yarn 2+ fragmentation in ecosystem
 * Npm has closed the gap on yarn performance.
+EDIT: no it hasn't: Yarn PnP is faster than pnpm: https://pnpm.io/benchmarks

 ### Mixed Approach